-Fill a chilled Collins glass (or another tall, slender glass) three-quarters full with ice cubes and a long garnish slice of cucumber running down along the inside of the glass.
+Fill a chilled Collins glass (or another tall, slender glass) 3/4 full with ice cubes and place a long garnish slice of cucumber running down along the inside of the glass.

 Add cucumber slices and simple syrup into a cocktail shaker.
-Muddle the cucumber slices and syrup, then add Pimm’s and lemon juice.
-Shake with ice, then strain into to your Collins glass .
+Muddle the cucumber slices and syrup, then add the Pimm’s and lemon juice.
+Shake with ice, then strain into your Collins glass.

 Garnish and serve:

-Top with ginger ale.
-Garnish with a cucumber wheel and/or a speared strawberry or sprig of mint.
+Top with ginger beer or ginger ale.
+Garnish with a cucumber wheel, a speared strawberry, and/or a sprig of mint.